 - Listen to how all three guitars and the bass come together as one for the verse sections of the song.
 This chugging “wall of sound” is a hallmark of many metal and rock bands and a reason it’s a great idea to have more than one guitar in a band.

 - Iron Maiden is known as a highly instrumental band, and many people consider them the forefathers of progressive metal.
 They often have long sections of music without vocals (starting about 2:57).

 - Pay attention to the harmonies (4:16) where all three guitars work together.
 The guitar players’ abilities to harmonize while the bass holds down the rhythm gives this band a huge amount of creative flexibility.

 - Notice that Smith and Murray both play solos.
-Gers is more than capable as well, and does in other songs.
-With three talents like this it opens up a lot of musical options.
+Gers is more than capable as well, and he does in other songs.
+With three talents like this, it opens up a lot of musical options.
 This is yet another reason you want to be good at both lead and rhythm playing.

 Iron Maiden - Powerslave

 I encourage you to learn more about the bands and guitarists I highlighted above.
 One of my missions is to help young players discover some of the great music of the past.
 Whether you are a new guitar player or you’ve been playing for a long time, listening to bands and other guitar players is a good use of your time.
 It sheds some light on the possibilities of the instrument, provides inspiration, and may even awaken your competitive nature.

 You’ll notice I tried to use live music for my examples.
 Please realize that music recorded in a studio may not give you an accurate representation of which guitarists are playing which roles.
 The recording process allows one guitar player to record multiple tracks.
 That means the harmony that sounds like two guitarists playing together may actually be the same guitarist playing both tracks.

 Here are a few more examples of the types of bands noted above:

 Bands and artists featuring one guitarist doing it all: